roman-timoshenko/sample-graph/README.md

 # sample-graph
-Sample repository with very simple graph implementation
+Sample repository with a very simple graph implementation.